Reddish: Council representation

-Reddish is divided into two wards (Reddish North and Reddish South) for the purpose of electing councillors to Stockport Metropolitan Borough Council.
+Reddish is divided into two wards, Reddish North and Reddish South, for the purpose of electing councillors to Stockport Metropolitan Borough Council.
 Each ward returns three councillors.

-As of May 2020, Roy Driver, David Wilson and Kate Butler (all Labour) represent Reddish North; Janet Mobbs, Jude Wells (both Labour) and Gary Lawson (The Green Party) represent Reddish South.
+As of May 2020, Roy Driver, David Wilson and Kate Butler (all Labour) represent Reddish North; Janet Mobbs, Jude Wells (both Labour) and Gary Lawson (Green) represent Reddish South.
 The 2021 local election saw Reddish South's first independent candidate, Daniel Zieba, who came fourth, beating the Liberal Democrats.

 Geography

 Reddish borders Heaton Chapel and Brinnington of Stockport; Denton of Tameside; and Gorton and Levenshulme of the City of Manchester.

 Reddish is a densely populated area and is near to affluent parts of Greater Manchester, such as Heaton Chapel and Heaton Moor.
-Reddish continues to be an attraction to many people in the Greater Manchester area to work, live and relax.
+It continues to be an attraction to many people in the Greater Manchester area to work, live and relax.